SebastianUA/terraform/heroku/examples/heroku_collaborator/README.md

-# Work with Heroku collaborator via terraform
+# Work with AWS HEROKU_COLLABORATOR via terraform

 A terraform module for making HEROKU_COLLABORATOR.